Simple, Fluffy Biscuits for Two!

 Biscuits are best when they are fresh and hot.
 This small batch homemade biscuits recipe makes five 2″ biscuits, which is perfect for smaller households.

-What do I need to make a small batch of biscuits?
+What do I need to make a Small Batch of Homemade Biscuits?

 - all-purpose flour